 The curriculum is designed to meet several educational objectives.
-These broad statements describe what we expect our graduates to achieve within a few years of graduation.
-Our program educational objectives are:
+These program education objectives (PEOs) are broad statements that describe the expected accomplishments of graduates within a few years after graduation.
+Specific PEOs are that graduates will:

-- Applies engineering and science to solve technical problems.
-Develops and implements innovative and effective solutions to difficult problems.
-Shows proficiency in the application of engineering science in the presence of practical constraints or complicating factors to solve real-world technical problems while demonstrating excellence in ethical standards.
+Show proficiency in the application of engineering and science in the presence of practical and economic constraints to solve problems or generate improvements while demonstrating excellence in ethical standards.